awesome-llm-papers/awesome-llm-papers.github.io/_publications/zhang2023instruction.markdown

 authors: Shengyu Zhang et al.
 conference: Arxiv
 year: 2023
-citations: 63
+citations: 64
 bibkey: zhang2023instruction
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2308.10792'}]
-tags: [Fine-Tuning, Applications, Training Techniques, Survey Paper]
+tags: [Survey Paper, Training Techniques, Fine-Tuning, Applications]
 ---
 This paper surveys research works in the quickly advancing field of instruction tuning (IT), which can also be referred to as supervised